 Preparing the Quinoa

-Begin by rinsing the quinoa under cold water to remove its natural bitterness.
+First, rinse the quinoa under cold water to get rid of its natural bitterness.
 Drain it well and set it aside.
-This step is crucial for achieving a clean flavor in your soup.
+This step is key for a clean taste in your soup.

 Sautéing Vegetables

-In a large pot, heat a tablespoon of olive oil over medium heat.
-Add chopped onions and sauté until translucent.
-Then, incorporate garlic and the mixed vegetables, cooking for an additional 5-7 minutes or until they begin to soften.
+Heat a tablespoon of olive oil in a large pot over medium heat.
+Add chopped onions and cook until they’re see-through.
+Then stir in garlic and your mixed vegetables, cooking about 5-7 minutes until they start to soften.

 Combining Ingredients

-Add the rinsed quinoa to the pot, followed by the broth.
-Stir to combine all ingredients, and then bring the mixture to a gentle boil.
-This allows the flavors to meld together beautifully.
+Put the rinsed quinoa into the pot, then pour in the broth.
+Stir everything together and bring it to a gentle boil so the flavors blend.

 Cooking the Soup

-Once boiling, reduce the heat to low, cover the pot, and let the soup simmer for about 15-20 minutes.
-Check periodically, and once the quinoa is fluffy and the vegetables are tender, your quinoa soup is ready to be served!
+When it starts boiling, lower the heat, cover the pot and let it simmer for 15-20 minutes.
+Check now and then—once the quinoa is fluffy and the veggies are tender, it’s ready to serve!

 Cooking Advice